gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 Description: A hint for determination of Trust Anchors used for verifying authentication credentials in EDHOC {{RFC9528}} or of other assertions used with External Authorization Data of EDHOC.

 Reference: [RFC-XXXX]

+## EDHOC Trust Anchor Hint Registry

+IANA has created a new registry entitled "EDHOC Trust Anchor Hint Registry".
+The registration procedure depends on the range of CBOR label values, following {{RFC8126}}.
+Guidelines for the experts are provided in TODO.

+The columns of the registry are:

+Name:
+    The name indicates the type of authority for which a hint is provided.

+CBOR Label:
+    The value to be used to identify this type of authority.
+Map key labels MUST be unique.
+The registry contains only positive integers, but negative integers MAY be used in the EAD item for the same type of authority but with separate semantics.
+Integer values between 1 and 23 are designated as Standards Track document required.
+Integer values from 24 to 255 are designated as Specification Required.
+Integer values from 256 to 65535 are designated as Expert Review.
+Integer values greater than 65535 are marked as Private Use.

+CBOR Type:
+    This field contains the CBOR type for the field.

+Description:
+    This field contains a brief description for the field.

+Reference:
+    This contains a pointer to the public specification for the field, if one exists.

+This registry has been initially populated by the values in {{table-edhoc-ta-hint}}.
+The Reference column for all of these entries is this document.

 --- back